Have you ever thought about becoming a freelance proofreader?

 - An ergonomic workstation would also be nice since you’ll be spending a lot of time clicking and typing on your keyboard.

-- That’s why, if you want to avoid excessive strain on your back, neck, and wrists, invest in a decent office chair, table, as well as a vertical mouse that will let you work faster.
+- That’s why, if you want to avoid excessive strain on your back, neck, and wrists, invest in a decent office chair, or table, as well as a vertical mouse that will let you work faster.

 - You can also invest in a USB microphone and a webcam so that you can communicate with your potential clients efficiently.